chennakeshava1998/Convolutional-Coding/README.md

 Note: nextState() function is used to construct the nestStates for all the 2^m states.
 Similarly, outputs matrix is also constructed for every new pair of generators.
 Both these are critical to building the **trellis** structure. the **istrellis()** function is used to check the validity of the trellis structure.
-It returns *isok*, which is a boolena value, and also returns a string *status*, containing debug information.
+It returns *isok*, which is a boolean value, and also returns a string *status*, containing debug information.

 **encoder.m :** This function is used to convert the dataword into the codeword.